 Separate type tremolo block, which integrates the "bridge" and the "inertia block" that functions as a tailpiece.

-The name "synchronized tremolo" is derived from the fact that the integrated bridge plate and inertia block move in synchronization with each other when arming.
-The saddle's threaded screws have already been replaced, probably due to rust or deterioration.
+The name "synchronized tremolo" is derived from the fact that the integrated bridge plate and inertia block move synchronously when arming.
+The saddle's threaded screws have already been replaced, possibly due to rust or deterioration.